Convert Buyers by Unleashing their Hidden Enemies

 Why Hidden Enemies Transcend Regular Pitches

-In the past, I’ve spoken about the importance of selling problems over solutions when it comes to securing the attention of your target buyers (related post: Want to sell someone a band-aid?
-‘Cut’ them first).
-But the power of invoking a hidden enemy goes beyond the emotional reaction to the enemy itself.
-After all, Kraft could have positioned their competitive product touting that it’s available at half the cost, with a richer taste, or that it comes in three different flavors.
-One of the key drivers of the emotional response to hidden enemies lies in simply teaching the customer something new!
+The power of invoking a hidden enemy goes beyond the emotional reaction to the enemy itself.
+After all, Kraft could have positioned their competitive product touting that it’s available at half the cost, has a richer taste, or that it comes in three different flavors.
+But one of the key drivers of the emotional response to hidden enemies lies in simply teaching the customer something new!

 In the bestselling book Talk Like TED: The 9 Public-Speaking Secrets of the World’s Top Minds, author Carmine Gallo talks about how teaching someone something they didn’t know ignites a spark: